Industrial Production Managers

-Industrial Plant Managers with little to no experience tend to make between $56640 and $72210 while the more experienced ones make over $123800 per year.
+Industrial Production Managers with little to no experience tend to make between $63470 and $80530 while the more experienced ones can earn over $134060 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Industrial Plant Manager is to move to a higher paying state like DE.
-Right now, the highest paying states for Industrial Plant Managers are DE, DC, NJ, WY and NY.
+One of the easiest ways to increase your salary as an Industrial Production Manager is to move to a higher paying state like NH.
+Right now, the highest paying states for Industrial Production Managers are NH, DE, NJ, NY and CT.

-3 other factors that can increase your salary as An Industrial Plant Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Industrial Production Manager is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Industrial Plant Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Industrial Production Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.

 Pros and Cons

 Here are some of the pros and cons of being an Industrial Production Manager.

 |Suitable for people who likes to start and carry out projects|